Subbu2025/Subbu2025/README.md

 - 👋 Hi, I’m @Subbu2025
-- 👀 I’m interested in Linux, Devops, AWS
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning Linux
+- 🌱 I’m upskilling myself in Bash, Python, AWS, Devops,Nginx
 - 💞️ I’m looking to collaborate on Devops Learning
 - 📫 How to reach me ....You can reach me at subbareddysangham@gmail.com
 <!---